xmos/lib_sw_pll/README.rst

 Building and running the example
 ********************************

-First ensure that in the root of lib_sw_pll (where this readme can be found) the xmos_cmake_toolchain repo exists.
+First ensure that in the root of lib_sw_pll (where this readme can be found) the xcore_sdk repo exists.
 This can be done by:

     .. code-block:: console
-        git clone git@github.com:xmos/xmos_cmake_toolchain.git
+        git clone git@github.com:xmos/xcore_sdk.git

 Run the following commands in the lib_sw_pll root folder to build the firmware: